 How to register your holiday rental in Andalucia – Inscription before Andalusia’s Tourism Registry (ATR)

 All landlords that wish to rent out their properties in Andalusia must register their property before the ATR.

 You can self-register here (as from the 11th of May 2.016 onwards):

 Download, print and fill in the form supplied by the ATR called ‘Declaración Responsable para el acceso o ejercicio de la actividad‘; specifically the annex on page 7.
 Once done, hand it over physically at one of the ‘Delegaciones Territoriales de Turismo‘ in the region where your property is located.
 It can also be completed online if you have a digital certificate enabled.
 Unlike in other regions of Spain registration is free in Andalusia.
-You can find a translated version of the form in English here.

 You will need to supply the following details: